FormidableLabs/radium-autolayout/README.md

 ## Browser support
 This library's browser support aligns with React's browser support minus IE 8 and 9 (neither support Web Workers.)
 The library requires no polyfills for its supported environments.

-We _may_ investigate integrating a sham Web Worker for IE 9 support.

 ## Roadmap <a id="roadmap"></a>
 In order of priority:
 - Remove dependency on autolayout.js in favor of a simple wrapper around the Kiwi constraint solver.